-One of friends mentioned that she LOVES the Vegan Chicken Salad from the Whole Foods prepared foods section but it hasn’t been there in a few months.
-I decided to recreate it so she can make it at home.
-As it turns out, there are two different types of Vegan Chicken Salad served at Whole Foods — one that uses soy “chicken” nuggets as the base and one that uses tofu.
-The tofu version seemed lighter and healthier so I went that route, hopefully it’s the one my friend likes.
+After a little research I discovered that there are two different types of Vegan Chicken Salad served at Whole Foods — one that uses soy “chicken” nuggets as the base (meh!) and one that uses tofu.
+I’m not a huge fan of processed soy products, plus the tofu version seemed lighter and healthier so I went that route.
+Hopefully it’s the one my friend likes.
+Fingers crossed.

 - 1 lb extra firm tofu, drained and pressed

 - 6 Tablespoons vegan mayonnaise